 The Mark XLVII – Stark’s 47th armor may just be the Mark XLVI with a different paint job, but it represents a unique point in his life.
 The heavy presence of metallic black on the body is an homage to the Ultimate armor introduced in the 2002 comics.
 Scarcely seen in Spider-Man: Homecoming, the Mark XLVII could also be referred to as the mentor suit.
 It is worn at one of the peaks of Stark’s character arcs, guiding a new hero.
 The lack of red and gold paint possibly represents his age and experience; a great visual metaphor for a matured hero passing the baton.
 If only we could have seen more action from the Mark XLVII.

-Hulkbuster II – The second Hulkbuster armor was one of the many delights of Avengers: Infinity War.
+The Mark XLVIII – The 48th armor in the catalog, otherwise known as the second Hulkbuster, was one of the great delights of Infinity War.
 This time, Bruce Banner wears the suit and Mark Ruffalo makes the armor’s limited screen-time all the more fun to watch.
-The updated sleek design works making it leaner and meaner than its predecessor.
-With the limited screen-time, we only scratched the surface on what a newly improved Hulkbuster can do.
-Though not officially confirmed by Marvel, many suspect that this lists as the Mark XLIX (49).
-I wish we could see it one more time.
+The updated sleek design works, making it leaner and meaner than its predecessor.
+With its handful of scenes, we only scratched the surface of what a newly improved Hulkbuster can do.

 So there is the list!
 Have any disagreements that you want to bring to the table?
-Let us know on our social media and make sure to check out Avengers: Infinity War on physical sale today.
+Let us know on our social media and make sure to check out Avengers: Endgame when it arrives on DVD & Blu-ray August 13!